 Sadly, terror attacks have always been a fact of life.
 But with social media and a 24-hour news cycle, it’s easier than ever to get caught up in each incident that occurs.
-Just recently three people were injured after in a terror-related incident in Streatham, South London, which undoubtedly left a lot of people shaken up.
-If incidents such as the one tend to affect you, here are a few tips on what to do if you feel anxious about travelling after a terrorist attack.
+On Nov.
+3 the UK terror threat was raised from “substantial” to “severe.”
+This means that security chiefs believe an attack is highly likely although the BBC has reported there’s no specific intelligence of an imminent incident.
+This kind of news can be really scary so here are a few tips on what to do if you feel anxious about travelling after a terrorist attack.

 A study in 2018 placed terrorism as one of the greatest fears among 11- to 16-year-olds.
 More than two-thirds of the 1,500+ teenagers surveyed expressed fears about the threat of terrorism.
 And it's not just young people who are afraid.
 But how can you recognise if you are suffering more than you should be when it comes to concerns around terrorism?

 The NHS website describes anxiety as, "a feeling of unease, like a worry or fear, that can be mild or severe."

 Anxiety can manifest itself in different ways.
 You may feel overwhelmingly uncomfortable in certain places or situations or you may feel your heart race, palms sweat, and your body become slightly shaky.
 You may notice that you feel like this when doing certain activities or it may be an underlying feeling you have often.
 Due to the pandemic more people are reporting feelings of anxiety when going out in public.